 Care in the preparation of the case should ensure that evidence is not repeated.
 VCAT may not permit additional evidence on a matter if it considers that the matter has already been fully covered (s 102(2) VCAT Act).

-If a party does not appear at a hearing, the tribunal will resolve the issue in dispute on the evidence produced.
+If a party does not appear at a hearing, VCAT will resolve the issue in dispute on the evidence produced.
 The VCAT order is lawful and as effectual as if the party had appeared and was fully heard.

-If it appears to the Member that there was sufficient reason for the party’s absence an order may be made that the claim be re-heard (s 120 VCAT Act).
+If it appears to the member that there was sufficient reason for the party’s absence, and there is some merit in that party’s arguments, an order may be made that the claim be re-heard (s 120 VCAT Act).

 Further information relating to re-hearings can be obtained from the Civil Claims List Registry and from VCAT Rules.